 Duff said he was not referring to Labor United when he mentioned “mean-spirited” ads, because it withdrew the spots.

-Trumbull First Selectman Tim Herbst, a Republican who has been sharing digital attack ads with reporters, has yet report spending money to produce the ads or to place them.
+Trumbull First Selectman Tim Herbst, a Republican who has been sharing digital attack ads with reporters, has yet to report spending money to produce the ads or to place them.
 TimPAC, his political action committee, only lists fundraising expenses.
 It had $11,423 in available cash.

 He said that ads will go up soon.